dml-cth/deep-machine-learning/instructions/03_using_jupyter_notebooks_on_cloud.md

 - Open up your browser and navigate to e.g. ` http://52.183.118.98:8888`, but replace the IP with the appropriate one.

-- If all of the steps above have been followed correctly (and you set up your Azure machine correctly), you will now see a web page asking you to provide the password you created before starting the Jupyter server.
+- If all of the steps above have been followed correctly (and you set up your virtual machine correctly), you will now see a web page asking you to provide the password you created before starting the Jupyter server.
   - If the page is broken or is displayed incorrectly, make sure that you disable all your browser extensions and that the security settings for the webpage allows content to be viewed.

 - You are now connected to your Jupyter server running in the Google Cloud's instance.